carlopacioni/vortexRdata/cran-comments.md

   as per the reviewer's suggestions, however this introduces a NOTE (see above).
 * The citations now include DOIs in APA style.
 * Version bumped to 1.0.1.
-* Tests run in GNU/Linux environments, as only metadata in DESCRIPTION has changed since version 1.0.0 which was tested in all environments.

 ## Downstream dependencies
 We have checked downstream dependencies of vortexR using devtools::revdep_check().